JuliaLabs/Cassette.jl/README.md

 As you can see, this macro overrides the `Cassette._hook` method originally defined by the `@context` macro.
 You may also notice that the arguments are also available for dispatch;
-let's leverage this to add more specialized hooks:
+let's leverage this to add a more specialized hook:

 ```julia
 julia> @hook MyCtx @ctx(f)(args::Number...) = println("OH WOW, NUMERIC ARGUMENTS! ", unwrap(f), args)